Table of Contents

 What is Two-Factor Authentication?

-At your bank, you probably already use this as an SMS or a device to secure your debit card information safely.
+At your bank, you probably already use this as an SMS code or a device to secure your account safely.
 This form of extra security has become very important.
-Hacks, scams, and data breaches happen almost daily, leaking your password.
+Hacks, scams, and data breaches happen almost daily, potentially leaking your password.
 If you have 2FA enabled on a website or app, the hacker won’t be able to access it easily.

 Google Authenticator